Cybersecurity and Applied AI career insights

 Controls that exist on paper but do not work in practice create a false sense of security.
 GRC analysts measure control effectiveness during compliance audits.
 Security engineers validate controls through testing.
 CISOs need control effectiveness data to make informed investment decisions.
 Regularly measuring whether controls actually work separates compliance-driven programs from risk-driven ones.

-Cybersecurity professionals who regularly work with Control Effectiveness include GRC Analyst, Security Engineer, Chief Information Security Officer.
+Cybersecurity professionals who work with Control Effectiveness include GRC Analyst, Security Engineer, Chief Information Security Officer.
 These roles apply Control Effectiveness knowledge within the Compliance & Privacy domain.

 Definitions are original explanations written for career development purposes.
 For authoritative technical definitions, refer to NIST, ISO, or the relevant standards body.